 Neurofeedback/Biofeedback measures the individual brain waves followed by the neurofeedback signal.

-Low-energy neurofeedback, such as what is administered at Phoenix-based Mental Health Center of America.
+Low-energy neurofeedback, such as what is administered at both the Phoenix and Mesa-based Mental Health Center of America locations.
 Our system delivers a low-level electromagnetic signal to modify our patient’s individual brain waves while they are completely motionless.

 This passive form of neurofeedback does not require manipulation or stimulation (visual, auditory, physical) but allows the patient to participate in neurofeedback treatment completely voluntarily.